adugasamuel/HR-Analysis-Employee-Performance-Tracker-Dashboard/README.md

 ---

 ## ❗ Problem Statement
-Traditional HR data is often siloed, outdated, or lacking in actionable insights.
-Without integrated and dynamic analytics, it’s difficult for HR teams to identify early warning signs of attrition, dissatisfaction, or performance issues.
-This dashboard solves that by centralizing key metrics into one accessible platform, allowing both macro-level organizational reviews and micro-level individual assessments.
+Human Resources departments often struggle with fragmented, static, or outdated performance data.
+Without real-time, multi-year insights into employee satisfaction, manager evaluations, and key performance indicators (KPIs), it becomes difficult to detect early signs of attrition risk, disengagement, or productivity issues.
+This project solves that problem by delivering a centralized, interactive dashboard that enables performance tracking, satisfaction trend analysis, and timely decision-making.

 ---